 She said nothing else.

 And he fell again.
 And again.
 People whispered; heads shook.
 “Shame,” I heard.
 We passed one station.
 Then another.
 People got on and off.

 Eventually, a young man came from the back of the car and squatted next to the old man.
 “Sir, are you okay?” he said.
 “Do you need any help?”

 At that moment, I saw the old man give up.
-His arms turn to water; he deflated, collapsed.
+His arms turned to water; he deflated, collapsed.
 He fell on the floor, his hands like rags next to his body.
 He took a few slow breaths, lifted his head, smiled, and said: “Thank you, son, but no—it’s too late for me.”

 And there it was.
 This man’s life is summed up by one sentence: it’s too late for me.

 But the young man didn’t have it.
 “Sir,” he said, “whether you want it or not, I will lift you.
 I will not let you sit on the floor like this.”

 And he put his arms under the old man’s armpits and yanked him off the floor.
-The old man began to push with his legs, a feeble attempt to help, while the rest of us looked at the scene and sort of nodded in acceptance like some kind of divine justice had been made.
+The old man began to push with his legs, a feeble attempt to help, while the rest of us looked at the scene and nodded in acceptance like some divine justice had been made.
 Like that young man was our representative, and all we needed was someone to do the dirty deed for us.
 Our conscience was clear, right?
 Because we agreed with the young man’s actions.
 Yet none of us lent a hand.